-The harbour seal population in Kalmarsund is genetically divergent from adjacent harbour seal populations (Goodman et al. 1998) and experienced a severe bottle-neck in the 1970s when only some 30 seals were counted.
+The harbour seal population in Kalmarsund is genetically divergent from the adjacent harbour seal populations (Goodman et al. 1998) and experienced a severe bottle-neck in the 1970s when only some 30 seals were counted.
 Long-term isolation and low numbers have resulted in low genetic variation in this population (Härkönen et al. 2006).
-The population has increased annually by 9% since 1975 and counted numbers amounted to about 1,000 seals in 2014 (Results figure 6).
-See also Härkönen & Isakson (2011).
+The population has increased annually by 9% since 1975 and counted numbers amounted to about 1,000 seals in 2014, see also Härkönen & Isakson (2011).

-A Bayesian analysis of the trend in abundance shows that there is less than 80% support for a growth rate of 9%, and the current population size is well below the LRL of 10,000 individuals, which is why this population does not achieve GES.
+During the assessment period 2003-2016, the Kalmarsund population has increased on average by 7.9 % per year.
+A Bayesian analysis of the trend in abundance shows that there is 80% support for a growth rate of ≥6.9%, which is below the threshold value of 9% (Results figure 6).
+The current population size is well below the LRL of 10,000 individuals, which is why this population does not achieve good status.
+The confidence of this evaluation is high since it is based on sufficient survey data.

 Results figure 6.
-Changes in abundance of the Kalmarsund population of harbour seals since 1975.
-There is 80% support for a growth rate \geq 8.4%, which is just below the GES boundary of 9%.
-The total number of individuals (approximately 1,000 animals) is well below the LRL of 10,000, which means that this population does not achieve GES.
+The annual growth rate of counted harbour seals in Kalmarsund was 7.9% during the assessment period 2003-2016.
+According to Bayesian statistics there is 80% support for a growth rate ≥6.9%, which is below the threshold value of 9%.
+The total number of individuals (approximately 1,000 animals) is well below the LRL of 10,000, which means that this population does not achieve good status.